 To make sure that you have enough calcium in your diet, you need three servings a day from this food group.
 One serving is:

 - A small (150 g) pot of yogurt.

-- A 30 g serving of cheese (about the size of a matchbox).
+- A 30 g serving of cheese (about the size of a small matchbox).

 Non-dairy sources of calcium include leafy green vegetables, tinned fish (particularly if the bones are included), dried figs, almonds, oranges, sesame seeds, seaweed and some types of beans.

 Non-dairy calcium needs to be eaten with a source of vitamin D, as the body needs this to help it absorb the calcium.
 Vitamin D can be found in eggs, fish and mushrooms but is mostly made in the skin by contact with sunshine.